hollzzar/hollzzar.github.io/_pages/about.md

 # Research

 What is the difference between a dialect and a language?
-This question drives my interests in adaptation to syntactic, phonological, and phonetic variation; language, register, and dialect switching; mapping lexicons in contact; quantifying cross-variety distance; and processing accented speech.
+This question drives my interests in adaptation to syntactic, phonological, and phonetic variation; language, register, and dialect switching; mapping lexicons in contact; and quantifying cross-variety distance.
 To date, my work on bidialectalism and bilingualism has developed separately, but future work will integrate these foci.

 ## Variation